- SAM Learning Ltd is a registered company, No. 2826785, with registered address Webber House, 26-28 Market Street, Altrincham, Cheshire, WA14 2DT

 We require all schools to share learner first and last name, admission number, gender, date of birth, registration group, school year, unique pupil number (UPN) and classes.
 This data is needed in order to properly provision learner accounts as well as SAM Learning services.

 In addition to the above data, a school may choose to share data on the following learner characteristics: ethnicity, free school meals status, FSM6 status, pupil premium status, special education needs status, looked after children status, and English as an additional language status.
 This data is needed to allow filtering and analysis based on these learner characteristics.
-Specifically, for schools on a Three-wave Intervention contract, this includes enabling advanced functionality as listed:
+Specifically, this includes advanced functionality as listed:

-- SDP PI intervention groups to be created, as requested by the school’s senior leader
+- School Intervention groups to be created, as requested by the school’s senior leader

 - Advanced learner data filters for progress-monitoring enabled